openflighthpc/concertim-ansible-playbook/README.md

 ## Create RAW disk image from safe-persistent image

-Once the safe-persistent image has been downloaded, a RAW disk image can be created from it by running `safe-to-raw.sh` on your laptop.
+Once the safe-persistent image has been downloaded, a RAW disk image can be created from it by running `scripts/safe-to-raw.sh` on your laptop.

 This script emulates much of the work done by safe-persistent deploy.

-1. Run `sudo safe-to-raw.sh`.
+1. Run `sudo scripts/safe-to-raw.sh`.

 ## Create VMDK image from RAW disk image